DanilaOak/Profile_app/README.md

 # Django Profile_app which include:
-##1.
-Create django project.
+1. Create django project.
-##-Use some tool to deploy development environment (e.g. virtualenv)
-##-Create profile app (first name, last name, data of birth, biography, contacts).
+-Use some tool to deploy development environment (e.g. virtualenv) -Create profile app (first name, last name, data of birth, biography, contacts).
-##-Add front page, where you'll show your profile data (use fixtures).
+-Add front page, where you'll show your profile data (use fixtures).

 ##2.
 Add authentication for this page.